 Continued Matriculation Policy

 Matriculated students must register each Fall and Spring until degree requirements are met.
 Failure to maintain continuous matriculation will result in students being dropped from the Graduate School roster.
 If for any reason a student is not registered for a course, he or she must register for CM.601, section 201 (Continued Matriculation) in order to maintain a record of continuous matriculation.
-We waive the Continuing Matriculation for the spring semester if a student was registered for a course or Continuing Matriculation the previous Fall and Summer semesters.
-This procedure may not be followed for more than two consecutive semesters without the written permission of the Dean of the School of Education.
+A fee is assessed for Continued Matriculation.
+We waive the Continuing Matriculation fee for the spring semester if a student was registered for a course or Continuing Matriculation the previous Fall and Summer semesters.
+This procedure may not be followed for more than two consecutive semesters without the written permission of the Dean of the College of Education.
 Continued matriculation bars the student from using university resources.

 For further information about transfer policies please refer to the UMass Lowell on-line Graduate Catalog.